TabbyML/tabby/README.md

 # CTranslate2

-CTranslate2 is an optimized inference engine for [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) and [OpenNMT-tf](https://github.com/OpenNMT/OpenNMT-tf) models supporting both CPU and GPU execution.
-This project is geared towards efficient serving of standard translation models but is also a place for experimentation around model compression and inference acceleration.
+CTranslate2 is a fast inference engine for [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) and [OpenNMT-tf](https://github.com/OpenNMT/OpenNMT-tf) models supporting both CPU and GPU execution.
+The goal is to provide comprehensive inference features and be the most efficient and cost-effective solution to deploy standard neural machine translation systems such as Transformer models.

+The project is production-oriented and comes with [backward compatibility guarantees](#what-is-the-state-of-this-project), but has also experimental features related to model compression and inference acceleration.

 **Table of contents**